edignot/national-parks-bucket-list/README.md

 # NATIONAL PARKS BUCKET LIST

 ##  [visit deployed site](https://nationalparksbucketlist.netlify.app/)

+![1](/gifs/npblmockup.jpg)

-## Abstract:
+## About
 *National Parks Bucket List* is an app using [NPS Data API](https://www.nps.gov/subjects/developer/index.htm).
 This app allows user to explore all National Parks in US, mark them as visited, add them to personal bucket list, create text notes, see location on a map.
 This app doesn't try to solve any existing issue, it just had a simple purpose - inspire user for a next roadtrip and focus on clean UI.

-## Learning goals:
+## Learning goals
 This is a is a solo project built over the course of 6 days.
 The goal for this project was to learn Redux from scratch and incorporate it into the application.

-## Technologies:
+## Built with
 *React*, *Redux*, *React Router*, *Fetch API*, *Lodash*, *Sass*, *ES6*, *Jest*, *react Testing Library*

-![1](/gifs/npblmockup.jpg)

-## User story:
+## User story
-### User should be able to:
+### User should be able to
 #### Login by entering name, email and valid US state code ( upper or lowe case ).
 See loading page when fetching NP data.
 ![1](/gifs/1.gif)
 #### See error page if there is issue from server side.